Skip to content

 • A more recent article in Pediatrics says there has been a marked increase in the diagnosis of vitamin D deficiency in children over the past decade.

-• On the Vitamin D Council webpage, there is information about the importance of Vitamin D3 for the body and how it is not only important for bone growth but also how vitamin D3 deficiency is a risk factor for many diseases, including heart disease and cancer.
+• The Vitamin D Council webpage contains information about the importance of Vitamin D3 for the body and how it is vital for bone growth, and vitamin D3 deficiency is a risk factor for many diseases, including heart disease and cancer.

-• It’s difficult to get the amount of vitamin D3 a child needs from food, so pediatricians recommend dietary supplements.
+• Getting the amount of vitamin D3 a child needs from food is challenging, so pediatricians recommend dietary supplements.

 • Required daily intake of Vitamin D3 for children: 400-1000 IU of Cholecalciferol.